spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-elasticsearch.md

 If an index is created with the given settings, it is changed by running this process, but the mapping can be modified and changed.

-In the development environment, to create new analyzers or change the index settings, you must delete the index and run the installation process again.
+To create new analyzers or change the index settings in the development environment, you must delete the index and run the installation process again.

 Populate the newly created index with data: